Following on from my ‘SEND VCB: What is looks like for us‘ I thought it would be useful to talk a little bit about the

 For me, I’ve experienced a whole host of emotions over the years, not least; from disbelief, to dismay, from anger, to frustration, from sadness, to self-pity and depending on the severity and frequency of the violence, this very much depends on how I feel and recover from it.

-There are times, particularly when I have been really physically hurt, that I just want to be left alone, I don’t want to hear an apology and even though I know that my daughter NEEDS me, she needs to hear me accept her apology, I just want to be left alone to nurse my wounds.
+There are times, particularly when I have been really physically hurt, that I just want to be left alone, I don’t want to hear an apology and even though I know that my daughter NEEDS me, she needs to hear me accept her apology, the reality is I just want to be left alone to nurse my wounds.

 There are other times when the VCB appears to come completely out of the blue and I am left feeling bemused and shocked.
 What just happened?
 Where did that come from?

 I’m not going to lie, I often feel soul destroyed when yet another item has been damaged/broken or there is yet another hole in the wall or something else that needs to go in the bin.
 I had worked so hard to make and have a lovely home for my girls and bit by bit it was being wrecked before my very eyes.

 Whilst I know this is often out of her control, this still doesn’t lessen these feelings.